course-dprep/covid19_on_length_of_stay-team1/README.md

 # Covid-19 Impact on length of stay Airbnb in Amsterdam

-What is the impact of Covid19 on the minimum days of stay in Amsterdam?
+What is the impact of Covid-19 on the minimum days of stay in Airbnb rooms in Amsterdam

 ## Motivation